Learning Italian is usually pretty simple compared to say, German with its crazy mass of rules, or a language with a different script, like Mandarin.

 noi diciamo (we say)

-In slang, you can use diciamo like you would “I mean” and “let’s just say” in English:
+In Italian slang, you can use diciamo like you would “I mean” and “let’s just say” in English:

 - Insomma, è, diciamo, un po’ presto.
 (Well, let’s just say, it’s a bit early.)